 Luckily, I hit university, and then the professors really slammed that down.
 I had a professor who was like, “My grad student says there’s no way you wrote this.”
 And then I basically had to cobble together a bunch of sources and backwards engineer notes so I wouldn’t get an F. He took it, but I realized, “Woah, this is a warning signal.
 I can’t keep doing this.”
 And then there were courses where I just literally couldn’t pretend, ones that weren’t take home exams or papers; they were actually at your chair.
 I didn’t go that far and figure out how to scam those, but I do know people who have figured out ways.

 They figured out the questions beforehand, they write them on pen inside their sleeve or something like that, but I never did any of that.
-It was around the first year of university where I couldn’t fake my way anymore.
-I learned that, just like in music, if you don’t have the chops, you can’t fake it.
+It was around the first year university mark where I couldn’t fake my way anymore.
+I learned that, just like in music.
+It’s a lesson I learned in music, if you don’t have the chops, you can’t fake it.
 If I can’t play altissimo on the saxophone, I can’t pretend like I do.
-You physically can’t pretend.
+You just literally, physically can’t pretend.

 Let’s say you spend an hour doctoring a photo of yourself as a hot girl and you post it, and then you get tons of likes, tons of comments, and suddenly you get validation, and you think, “Yes.”
 You think your true self would not be appreciated, so you keep staying with your false self.
 And then 50 Instagram posts later, 500 Instagram posts later, you’re still having to keep up the facade and the charade that this is you and it’s not you, and then you don’t know how to get out it besides just deleting the damn thing because they don’t reward you for your true self, all the mistakes.

 But you can’t keep doing that until you’re 40.
 The 40-year-old is either out of work, he’s going to be poor and out of work if he kept that going.
-At some point in your adult life, you have to learn that there are certain things you suck at, and sometimes to get forward in life, you have to keep doing the thing you suck at.
+At some point in your adult life, you have to learn that there are certain things you suck at, and sometimes to get really good at, to get forward in life, you have to keep doing the thing you suck at.
 It’s not glamorous and it’s not rewarded while you suck at it.

 Classical Chinese was a great example.
 In class, when you learn Classical Chinese, just like Classical Greek, I think more people might know Greek, you have to translate.
 You can actually get the translations.
-The works that you work with are usually translated quite often already, so you can have, on your lap, if you’re in a large Classical Greek class, the English out on your lap while you’re looking at the Greek, and the teacher is calling on you and spot translate, but you’re looking at it on your lap, something stupid like that.
+The works that you work with are usually translated quite often already, so can you can read that, you can have on your lap.
+I suppose if you really want to fit, on your lap, if you’re in a large Classical Greek class, you can have the the English out on your lap while you’re looking at the Greek, and the teacher is calling on you and you spot translate, but you’re looking at it on your lap, something stupid like that.
 Or you have an interlinear translation and you’re faking it.